RuiSoares333/FEUP-LBAW/docs/er.md

 ## 1. Sitemap

 Our system is built around 5 main areas.
-The Static Pages, which provide information about the platform.
-The News Pages, which envelop all the news items, news feeds and news item creations.
+The Static Pages provide information about the platform.
+The News Pages envelop all the news items, news feeds, and news item creations.
 The Visitor Pages, for logging in and signing up.
-The Authenticated User Pages, for the user profile, saved news and report user pages.
-And the Admin Pages, housing admin specific pages and utilities.
+The Authenticated User Pages, for the user profile, saved news, and report user pages.
+And the Admin Pages, housing admin-specific pages, and utilities.

 <p  align="center">
     <img src="./pictures/sitemap.png">